Ten Most Marvelous Monasteries

 Thankfully this secular rebirth saved its treasures from a revolutionary razing.
 Restored to religious purpose in 1945, Novodevichy is one of the few spots in which to celebrate both the ecclesiastical glories and great names of Mother Russia.

-Buy this book on Amazon: 1000 Ultimate Sights (General Reference)
+Buy this book: 1000 Ultimate Sights (General Reference)